griptape-ai/griptape-docs/docs/griptape-framework/serialization.md

     workflow.run()
 ```

-It's important to note that `ToolLoader` and `PipelineMemory` are not serializable/deserializable, so you have to connect them manually.
+It's important to note that `ToolLoader` and `Memory` are not serializable/deserializable, so you have to connect them manually.